npm package discovery and stats viewer.

 Usage

-• ecmaVer is the ECMAScript edition of the code.
-Currently, 3, 5, 6(2015), 7(2016), 8(2017), 9(2018), 10(2019), 11(2020), 12(2021), 13(2022), 14(2023), 15(2024) and "latest" are supported, and the default edition is "latest".
+• ecmaVer specifies the ECMAScript edition of the code.
+Currently, 3, 5, 6(2015), 7(2016), 8(2017), 9(2018), 10(2019), 11(2020), 12(2021), 13(2022), 14(2023), 15(2024), and "latest" are supported, and the default value is "latest".

-Sval instance has two main methods: parse and run.
+A Sval instance has two main methods: parse and run.

-• parse is to parse the code with internal Acorn or custom parser, to get the corresponding AST, like parse(code: string) or parse(code: string, parser: (code: string, options: SvalOptions) => estree.Node.
+• parse parses the code with the internal Acorn or a custom parser to get the corresponding AST, as in parse(code: string) or parse(code: string, parser: (code: string, options: SvalOptions) => estree.Node).

-For "module", this method expecting a path and a module declaration as arguments like import(path: string, mod: Module), or an object which contains the module declarations as argument like import({ [path: string]: Module }).
-The Module is either an ES module exported object like { default?: any, [name: string]: any } or a function returning an ES module exported object like () => ({ default?: any, [name: string]: any }).
-The Module can also be a promise or a function returning a promise if importing a module by dynamic import.
-The modules will not be automatically declared as global variables in Sval instance scope, and the code should use import declarations to import the module.
+For "module", this method expects a path and a module declaration as arguments like import(path: string, mod: Module), or an object containing the module declarations like import({ [path: string]: Module }).
+The Module is either an ES module export object like { default?: any, [name: string]: any } or a function returning one like () => ({ default?: any, [name: string]: any }).
+The Module can also be a promise or a function returning a promise for use with dynamic imports.
+The modules will not be automatically declared as global variables in the Sval instance scope, and the code should use import declarations to import them.

-Here are examples for import and exports below:
+Here are examples for import and exports:

 Example for "script":